-13.3 Those who may pose a risk of harm to children and young people in the school or a college that provides education for children under 18 years of age, including supply teachers, volunteers and contractors has:
+- 13.3 Those who may pose a risk of harm to children and young people. - 1.
+Our school will follow the guidance as set out in Part 4 of Keeping Children Safe in Education 2024.
+We will follow that guidance where it is alleged that anyone working in the school or a college that provides education for children under 18 years of age, including supply teachers, volunteers and contractors has: - i.
+Behaved in a way that has, or may have harmed a child; - ii.
+Possibly committed a criminal offence against/related to a child;